mhajjar36/Shortcuts/README.md

 Find a path in Finder
 * command + shift + g

+Copy file path in Finder
+* right click or two finger click file on finder
+* while in right-click menu hold down the OPTIONS key
+* select copy "file" as pathname

 zsh: command not found: pip
   * open ~/.zshrc
   * add your edits